 Expat housing in old-style grandeur

-It can be difficult to find an entire house here and, as expected, apartment prices in this part of the city centre reflect the neighbourhood's desirability.
-Houseboats may offer a somewhat cheaper alternative for accommodation - and provide a unique living experience.
+It can be difficult to find an entire house here and, as expected, apartment prices in this part of the city centre reflect the area's desirability.
+Houseboats may offer a somewhat cheaper alternative for accommodation in this prestigious area of Amsterdam - and provide a unique living experience.
 Parking is limited: expats may have to wait for years to acquire a parking permit and the only alternative is expensive parking garages.

 Expat rentals in the trendy former artisan quarter

-The old working-class neighbourhood of Amsterdam consists of small canals and streets running perpendicular to the Prinsengracht.
-This is one of the cosiest neighbourhoods to live in and hosts numerous restaurants, cafes and well-known markets (Saturday and Monday).
+The old working-class area of Amsterdam consists of small canals and streets running perpendicular to the Prinsengracht.
+This is one of the cosiest areas to live in and hosts numerous restaurants, cafes and well-known markets (Saturday and Monday).
 Parking in the Jordaan is also limited and expensive.

 Upscale expat housing

-This posh neighbourhood is one of the most popular expat centres.
+This is the posh area of Amsterdam, and it is one of the most popular expat centres.
 It is close to the city centre and offers well preserved, privately owned, spacious (for Dutch standards) houses.
 The Vondelpark and a myriad of upscale restaurants, luxury shops and cafes offer the best of urban living with a suburban feel.
 Duivelseiland is one of the more desirable areas here, with lots of market shops, restaurants and apartments.
 Parking is less congested than in the centre and the waiting time for parking permits can be shorter.
 Old South apartments.

 Expat apartments in a vibrant, funky neighbourhood